-That kinship was seen once again late last year when the Finn Brothers appeared on Hester’s cable television show, The Max Sessions, and Hester joined them for a performance of Weather with You.
+That kinship was seen once again when the Finn Brothers appeared on Hester’s cable television show, The Max Sessions, and Hester joined them for a performance of Weather with You.
 It was “absolutely magic”, says Jacquie Riddell, managing director of cable network XYZ’s TV channels.
-She spoke to Hester, a “joyous” friend, a month ago and he was full of energy and ideas for coming shows.
+She spoke to Hester, a “joyous” friend, in early 2005 when he was full of energy and ideas for coming shows.
 “He was incredibly passionate.”

 The former Victorian premier Jeff Kennett, now chairman of beyondblue, the depression initiative, said the tragedy showed how depression was still being underestimated.
 “It doesn’t only seek out those who are feeling down and have financial problems.
-Paul, quite clearly, like so many others who suffer in silence and take this final step, was not comfortable to seek the help that he clearly required.”
+Paul, quite clearly, like so many others who suffer in silence, took this final step, as he was not comfortable to seek the help that he clearly required.”

 There were many who would have tried to help, not least his old bandmates.
-Peter Green, in Neil Finn’s Melbourne office, said the Albert Hall concert overnight would be extraordinary.
+Peter Green, in Neil Finn’s Melbourne office.
+He said the Albert Hall concert overnight would have been extraordinary.
 The four men had remained close friends.
 The band might have been split for nearly 10 years, but when Hester joined the Finn brothers on stage at the Palais Theatre in December, “the feeling was amazing … Neil thought maybe it was time for Crowded House to play together again”.